mebjas/mebjas.github.io/_google_work/2025-07-30-todays-tech-updates-july-30-roundup.md

 ## General Google AI

+### Startups can apply now for the Google for Startups Gemini Founders Forum.

+Applications are now open for the first-ever Google for Startups Gemini Founders Forum, a two-day, in-person summit hosted by Google DeepMind and Google Cloud.Held November 11–12 in San Francisco, the...
+[Read more →](https://blog.google/outreach-initiatives/entrepreneurs/apply-google-for-startups-gemini-founders-fund/)

 ### More advanced AI capabilities are coming to Search

 More advanced AI capabilities are coming to Search Jul 16, 2025 · Share Twitter Facebook LinkedIn Mail Copy link We’re rolling out powerful new capabilities in Search, including Gemini 2.5 Pro and Dee...
 [Read more →](https://blog.google/products/search/deep-search-business-calling-google-search/)